 One of the best ways to get out of your own head (which can include a negative spiral that comes from experiencing chronic illness) and find more joy is to turn to your happy friends.
 This becomes especially important as we age.
-Socializing with happy people can rub off on you when you’re feeling blue.
+Socialising with happy people can rub off on you when you’re feeling blue.

 Research also suggests that you can amp up your happiness quotient by actively building friendships instead of waiting for them to come to you.

-According to a study published in the Journal of Psychology and Aging, Dr Denis Gerstorf, of Humboldt University in Berlin states, “Our results indicate that living a socially active life and prioritizing social goals are associated with higher late-life satisfaction and less severe declines toward the end of life.”
+According to a study published in the Journal of Psychology and Aging, Dr Denis Gerstorf, of Humboldt University in Berlin states, “Our results indicate that living a socially active life and prioritising social goals are associated with higher late-life satisfaction and less severe declines toward the end of life.”

 4. Community can help you lower your stress levels

 Remember that 2010 meta-analysis I mentioned?
 It looks like friendship, support and community can also play a role in the way your body processes stress.
 This is super important for those of us with chronic illness as it tends to be a tricky area to mitigate.